garylirocks/quickrefs/azure-active-directory.markdown

 - Users with Global Administrator or User Administrator role can create new users
 - When you delete an account, the account remains in suspended state for 30 days
 - Users can also be added to Azure AD through Microsoft 365 Admin Center, Microsoft Intune admin console, and the CLI
+- If a user is assigned a Azure AD role, then he is called an administrator
+- All users are granted a set of default permissions, a user's access consists of:
+  - the type of user (member or guest)
+  - their role assignments
+  - whether they are owner of a object

 ## Groups